 In the screenshot above, you can see that Seth also aligned his objective with the company-wide objective titled "Accelerate recurring revenue growth".

 Seth not only set a key result regarding his quota but also added in an aspirational key result to double his monthly quota amount.
 Seth can use the "$" option to easily add in the starting and target quota values.
-Using these options makes it easier for Seth's reviewer and teammates to know exactly how far along he is on his quota objective.
+Using these options makes it easier for Seth's manager and teammates to know exactly how far along he is on his quota objective.

 Screen_Shot_2021-04-16_at_3.20.06_PM.png